 John is host and chair of our weekly Transatlantic Seminar series.

 John teaches on our compulsory 2nd year course International Cooperation in Europe and Beyond (ICEB) as well as our 1st year course (for non-PIR students) Politics of a Changing World.
-He will teach the taught postgraduate course Analysing European Governance in autumn term 2018.
-John also teaches an honours course in US Foreign Policy (next offered during spring semester 2019).
+He taught the postgraduate course Analysing European Governance in autumn term 2018.
+John also teaches an honours course in US Foreign Policy .

 He offered a special course - Contemporary Issues in Political Science - the 2016 US Election (with Professor Elizabeth Bomberg) - for 4th year honours students during autumn 2016 (click here to listen to a podcast to which John contributed - along with Edinburgh colleagues - on the 2016 US election).

 John has recently been conducting research on EU decision-making and US-European relations.
 He worked extensively on TRANSWORLD, an EU-funded programme of research on transatlantic relations (2012-15).
 Click here to see a 'Research in a Nutshell' 1 minute video.
 He co-edited a book with TRANSWORLD colleagues - The West and the Global Power Shift - that was published in 2016.

 John co-led an international research team on an ESRC- and EU-funded project on the European Commission.
 ‘The Commission of the 21st Century’ project spawned the largest-ever independent attitudinal survey of European Commission officials.
 He was also Director of Research for MERCURY, a 3-year EU-funded project designed to examine critically the European Union's contribution to multilateralism.